nordic-institute/X-Road/deployment/security-server/k8s/charts/security-server/README.md

 future workloads that set that env var inherit the fan-out automatically.
 The mount/env are additive (`extraVolumes`/`extraVolumeMounts` concat,
-`env` dict merge), so they layer over whatever a workload already carries (the `ds-https` keystore mount, the messagelog-encryption config mount) rather than replacing it.
+`env` dict merge), so they layer over whatever a workload already carries (the messagelog-encryption config mount, for example) rather than replacing it.

 ## 9. Chart version discipline